-- 12.1 Ministers and assistant ministers are entitled to four weeks annual leave for each period of 52 weeks during which the minister or assistant minister is licensed to a parish. - 12.2 Generally, annual leave should be taken before the expiry of two years after the date on which the leave entitlement accrued. - 12.3 As far as possible leave should only be taken after consultation with the churchwardens and only after suitable arrangements have been made for a person or persons to perform the minister's or assistant minister's duties in that person's absence. - 12.4 During any period of annual leave, a minister or assistant minister must be paid his or her ordinary stipend and be provided with any allowances or benefits to which he or she may be entitled. - 12.5 Where a minister who has leave entitlement resigns or dies, they or their legal personal representative (as the case may require) shall be paid a sum calculated by reference to the value of the stipend plus all allowances or MEA entitlements (excluding the traveling allowance) of such minister for the period of such leave entitlement. - 12.6 Further details may be found in the Annual Leave Ordinance 1983.
+- 12.1 Ministers and assistant ministers are entitled to 4 weeks annual leave for each period of 52 weeks during which the minister or assistant minister is licensed to a parish. - 12.2 Generally, annual leave should be taken before the expiry of two years after the date on which the leave entitlement accrued. - 12.3 As far as possible leave should only be taken after consultation with the churchwardens and only after suitable arrangements have been made for a person or persons to perform the minister's or assistant minister's duties in that person's absence. - 12.4 During any period of annual leave, a minister or assistant minister must be paid his or her ordinary stipend and be provided with any allowances or benefits to which he or she may be entitled. - 12.5 Where a minister who has leave entitlement retires, resigns or dies, they or their legal personal representative (as the case may be) shall be paid a sum calculated by reference to the value of the stipend of such minister for the period of such leave entitlement.
+All allowances and MEA entitlements should be paid up to the date of retirement, resignation or death.
+PAYG tax should be deducted as applicable. - 12.6 Further details may be found in the Annual Leave Ordinance 1983.

-Entitlement for lav ministers
+Entitlement for lay ministers

-- 12.7 Under the Annual Holiday Act 1944, a lay minister is entitled to four weeks leave at the end of each year of the lay minister's employment with the parish.
-The lay minister must be paid his or her stipend during the period of annual leave and receive allowances or benefits to which he or she may be entitled. - 12.8 The NSW Department of Industrial Relations can provide guidance on the provisions of the Act. $\frac{3}{4}$ The Department can be contacted on 131 628 or $\frac{1}{2}$ www.industrialrelations.nsw.gov.au
+- 12.7 Under the Annual Holiday Act 1944, a lay minister is entitled to 4 weeks leave at the end of each year of the lay minister's employment with the parish.
+The lay minister must be paid his or her stipend during the period of annual leave and receive allowances or benefits to which he or she may be entitled. - 12.8 The NSW Department of Industrial Relations can provide guidance on the provisions of the Act.
+The Department can be contacted on 131 628 or www.industrialrelations.nsw.gov.au